TezosTaqueria/taqueria/tests/README.md

 ### CICD
 - Tests E2E tests and Unit tets are run in CICD in every push.
-- To run the integration tests in a CICD run, add the word "integration" to your merge commit command.nstall -w tests
+- To run the integration tests in a CICD run, add the word "integration" to your merge commit command.
 ```